 Magic Kingdom

-If you’ve been to Florida’s Walt Disney World, then you have probably ridden the “Prince Charming Regal Carrousel” (yes, with two ‘r’s) which sits behind Cinderella’s Castle in Fantasyland.
+If you’ve been to Florida’s Walt Disney World, you have probably ridden the “Prince Charming Regal Carrousel” (yes, with two ‘r’s), which sits behind Cinderella’s Castle in Fantasyland.
 But most people don’t know that Detroit was the carousel’s first home.
-It was called Liberty then, and was housed at Detroit’s Palace Gardens in Electric Park.
+It was called Liberty then and housed at Detroit’s Palace Gardens in Electric Park.

 The owner of Palace Gardens paid $30,000 for Liberty when it was ordered 100 years ago.
 As carousels go, it was a masterpiece, built by the Philadelphia Toboggan Company and carved by some of the most talented German and Italian carvers of the early 1900s.
 In today’s dollars, each horse is worth $20,000-$100,000, depending on the size, age, and amount of embellishments (the gold is actually 23-karat gold leaf).